simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-10-16-cloud-guru-challenge.markdown

 ---
 ## Cloud Guru Challenge - September 2020

 I gave the #CloudGuruChallenge by Forrest Brazeal (A Cloud Guru) for September a go!
-I started 1 days before the deadline, so rushed to finish a bit.
+I started 1 day before the deadline, so rushed to finish a bit.
 The next challenge will be worked on straight away, and the Readme files will definitely have more than just titles.
 "Working software over comprehensive documentation" right?

 Here's some of the stuff that I did!